 Maintenance and Grooming

 To groom your Canadian Eskimo dog, you should brush its fur or coat about two times a week.
 However, these dogs shed a lot during one particular period.
-During this part of the year, it becomes increasingly important to brush your dog’s coat daily.
+During this time of the year, it becomes increasingly important to brush your dog’s coat daily.
 These dogs need to be groomed quite often, though the dense coat will require some work.

 Dog Training